mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

         - Try to avoid assigning the same person to all of your reviews unless they are related.
         - When in doubt, ask for recommendations on our community server.
     * [Wait](#if-you-are-awaiting-a-review) for their review to complete before continuing so as to avoid churn if changes are requested.
-    * Remove the `2: Dev Review` label only when these reviews are done.
+    * Remove the `2: Dev Review` label only when these reviews are done and they accept the changes.
 7. After Dev review, assign a [QA tester](/contribute/getting-started/core-committers/#qa-testers).
     * The choice of QA tester is up to you.
         - In most cases, choose the QA tester embedded with your team.